sunsided/os/DIARY.md

 # Developer Diary

+## 2025-11-12

+There's some more work left to do with the INT80h parts.
+The fact that I currently manually patch an explicitly known memory address of the user code table to make it work is wild.
+I will have to update the VMM to either allocate disjoint tables if any bit in the path is already marked system / not user-callable, but maybe it makes even more sense to directly use dedicated VA bases for kernel and user code.
+This doesn't solve the issue on its own (e.g. because of NX bits), but at least it avoids user-callable bit issues and makes reasoning about memory ranges a bit easier.

 ## 2025-11-09

 Shot myself in the foot today: My spin mutex works, but it also silently blocks.
 I was chasing ghosts when calling into userland when in reality I just attempted to lock the mutex from within a mutex lock.

-The `INT3` breakpoint handler now works, so it seem slike usermode to kernel call works.
+The `INT3` breakpoint handler now works, so it seems like usermode to kernel call works.
 A bit later, the `INT80` syscall also worked.
 From what I can tell, returning values via `rax` from syscall works, and the printing loop works as well.
 This is massive progress!

 Trying my code in release build shortly after immediately got it stuck in `map_ist_stack`.
-I got it fixed by increasing the release mode stack from 16 KiB to the 32 KiB I have been using during development; this immediatly unblocked it.
+I got it fixed by increasing the release mode stack from 16 KiB to the 32 KiB I have been using during development; this immediately unblocked it.

 ## 2025-11-08